Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Univariate Pad e-Chebyshev Reconstruction

-In this section, we recall the basic construction of Pad\'e-Chebyshev approximation method suggested by Maehly \cite{mae_60a} and further propose a piecewise construction of this approximation.
-Consider the Chebyshev series expansion of a function $f\in L^2_\omega[-1,1]$ given in \eqref{eq:CheExp}.
-For given integers $n_p \geq n_q \geq 1$, a rational function
+The Pad\'e-Chebyshev approximation method based on Chebyshev series expansion of a function (other than \cite{dri_for-01a,tam_lop_hes-12a,aka_bas-19a}) is proposed by Maehly \cite{mae_60a} which we recall in this section.
+Let $f$ be a function defined on $[-1,1]$ such that it can be represented by the Chebsyhev series given in \eqref{eq:CheExp}.
+For the given integers $n_p \geq n_q \geq 1$, a rational function